-4.5 WARD-BASED NEEDS AND UNFUNDED PRIORITIES (TO BE UPDATED)
+4.5 WARD-BASED NEEDS AND UNFUNDED PRIORITIES

-The following table lists the prioritised needs of each of the 33 wards for the 2022/23 review, planning for 2023/24; and 2023/24 review, planning for 24/25.
+The following table lists the prioritised needs of each of the 33 wards for the2025/26 financial year.
 These are the ward-based needs identified and prioritised by the relevant communities during the ward-based public participation process.